 Women long to embody our Christ calling in the world.

 “He will save his people from their sins,” (Matthew 1:21) said the angel to Joseph in a dream.
-This is the foundational description of the mission God through Jesus.
-Sin is anything that impairs, defrauds or destroys life.
+This is the foundational description of the mission of God through Jesus.
+Sin is anything that impairs, defrauds, or destroys life.
 And true life is best summed up as, God’s dream for all creation.
 Jesus referred to it as, “the Kingdom of God,” or “The Kingdom of Heaven.”

 We contend for the dignity of all people.
-Where there is inequality, oppression, degradation, sexism, chauvinism, bigotry… God’s dream is ravaged.
+Where there is inequality, oppression, degradation, sexism, racism, bigotry… God’s dream is ravaged.
 The message and mission of Jesus is life and life abundant; for every human soul to be free and flourishing.
 This is the call and passion of anyone who follows Jesus.

-As the old hymn says, “Come thou long expected Jesus, Born to set thy people free.
+As the old hymn says, “Come, thou long-expected Jesus, born to set thy people free.
 From our fears and sins release us, let us find our rest in thee.
 Israel’s strength and consolation, hope of all the earth, thou art.
 Dear desire of every nation, joy of every longing heart.”